azim-sahim/nover/FAQ.md

 ## How to open files with appropriate applications?

-Rover doesn't have any built-in functionality to associate file types with applications.
+Nover doesn't have any built-in functionality to associate file types with applications.
 This  is delegated  to an external  tool, designated  by the environmental variable  `$ROVER_OPEN`.
 This  tool must  be a  command that takes a filename as argument and runs the appropriate program, opening the